kelu124/echomods/include/probes/define.md

 # apogee
 * code:apogee
-* smalldesc:an apogee probe
+* smalldesc:apogee probe
-* longdesc:an apogee probe.
+* longdesc:An interspec apogee probe.
+Quite a number of pins, nice steel block for the motor and piezo.
+Connectors clean.

 # adrus
 * code:adrus
-* smalldesc:an adr ultrasound probe
-* longdesc:an adr ultrasound probe
+* smalldesc:a 5.5MHz ADR ultrasound probe
+* longdesc:That's a 5.5MHz ADR ultrasound probe.
+Strange connector on the back, simple, shows there's a single connector.
+Mechanical coupling, rotation to sweeping, pair of cables to motor, pairs to the piezo.

 # kretzaw145ba
 * code:kretzaw145ba
 * smalldesc:a kretz AW14/5B/A ultrasound probe
 * longdesc:a kretz AW14/5B/A probe

+# 724A
+* code:724A
+* smalldesc:a 724A ultrasound probe
+* longdesc:a 724A ultrasound probe

 # ausonics75
 * code:ausonics75